AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/data-warehouse-mgr/cfg-replication-methods.md

 **Did you know?**
  Even if your database can't currently support an Incremental Replication method, you may be able to [make some changes to your database](../../best-practices/mod-db-inc-replication.md) that would enable use of Modified At or Single Auto Incrementing PK.

-Modified At is not only the most ideal replication method, it's also the fastest.
+Modified At is not only the most ideal replication method, it is also the fastest.
 This method not only produces noticeable speed increases with large data sets, it also does not require configuring a recheck option.
 Other methods will need to iterate through an entire table to identify changes, even if a small subset of data has changed.
 Modified At iterates through only that small subset.

 ### Single Auto Incrementing Primary Key